 She looked me in the eye, and said, “I did do something.
 Now, I’m tired.”

 With those words, I knew my mother was going to die.
 And that it would be sooner rather than later.

-A few days later, we were over at my parents’ house, visiting.
-My sister, my fiancée, and her two kids were with me.
+A few days later, I was over at my parents’ house, visiting.
 My dad had left to run an errand or two, and it was close to time for my mother to get her next dose of pain medication.
 I got the pill for her, broke it into four pieces because she could not swallow much of anything due to the tumor forcing her stomach and esophagus into an angle that had it almost closed off.
 I handed her the pill, piece by piece, and I watched as her hands, once so steady, now shaking so badly she almost dropped the pieces as she got them into her mouth.
 And for the first time, my mother looked old.
 In a few short weeks since the diagnosis, my mother looked like she had aged thirty years.
 She looked old, she looked weary, and she looked beaten.
 I managed to keep my tears at bay until I got home, but just barely.

 That last night, she was very restless and unsettled.
 She had not been responsive for two days prior.
 The only vocalizations she made were moans, with every exhalation.
 Around midnight we sent my father to bed, and I found a CD player to plug in by the bed, hoping some of her favorite music would somehow help soothe her.
 We played Alan Jackson’s “Precious Memories” because my mother loved old-school gospel music.